 Transfers employer responsibility for health risks

 Do you or your clients want to play in the insurance risk management game?
 For any client that is over 50 employees (100 employees in NY, VT, CA & CO), whether they are currently self-insured or fully-insured, they are effectively responsible for their employees’ healthcare spend.
 Self-insured clients will feel changes right away; fully-insured clients will feel it next year when their plan renews at a higher rate.

 Some employers are figuring out how to manage costs effectively: they are invested in wellness programs, engaged in high-performance network design, and interested in helping employees with chronic conditions effectively manage costs.

 Other employers would rather not try to manage employee healthcare spend.
-If that’s you or describes your client, ICHRA is the way to go.
+If that’s you or describes your client, ICHRA could be a great solution.
 You can still offer generous benefits (or not generous, up to you) and your costs are fixed because you have no risk to manage.

-Let’s repeat that—ICHRA allows employers to “get out” of the insurance risk game.
+ICHRA allows employers to “get out” of managing employee health risks.

 Personalized plan choices

 Traditional group plans rely on a “one-size-fits-all” model.
 For example, if you or your client choose a Blue Cross plan, the employees may get to choose from a few flavors of Blue Cross, but networks and formularies are the same.
 Is that really the best fit?